Domain name disputes FAQs

 There are many domain name extensions to choose from, reflecting different locations, industries and concepts:

-• There are geographic domain extensions for different countries, like .uk.
+• There are geographic extensions for different countries, like .uk.
 These may be divided into sub-categories.
 For example, .co.uk is intended for use by commercial organisations in the UK, while .org.uk is intended for non-profit organisations.
 You can also have the shorter, simpler .uk.

 • Undertakings with a registered office, central administration or principal place of business in the EU